Are you pregnant and wondering how to prepare?

 - Clean up that diet by including a lot of fruits and vegetables.
-And cut out foods you shouldn’t eat while pregnant, like soft cheeses, deli meat, and fish containing mercury (source).
+And cut out foods you shouldn’t eat while pregnant, like unpasteurized cheeses, deli meat, and fish containing mercury (3).

 - Try to get some exercise — shoot for at least 30 minutes four or five days a week.
 Even easy exercises like walking will be good for your body and mind.

 - Stop changing the kitty litter — that should be your partner’s job now.
-It could lead to toxoplasmosis, which would be dangerous to your baby (source).
+Exposure to cat poop could lead to toxoplasmosis, which would be dangerous to your baby (4).

-- Start avoiding hot baths and hot tubs because it isn’t good for your baby.
+- Start avoiding hot baths and hot tubs because raising your body temperature puts your baby at risk.

-- Go to your first prenatal doctor’s appointment if the doctor will see you at 8 weeks.
+- Go to your first prenatal appointment.
 Make sure to mention any prior health concerns you’ve had and write up questions ahead of time so you don’t forget anything.

 - Look for pregnancy apps if you’re a technology lover.
 It can help you stay on top of everything you’ll have to do for the rest of your pregnancy.

-- If you need support from other pregnant women, sign up for an online club.
+- If you need support from other pregnant women, sign up for an online birth club.

-- Figure out what your health insurance covers.
+- Figure out what maternity care your health insurance covers.
 That will help with your birth plan.